DapZey/MyFirstOnlineGame/README.md

 Please note:

-On the client project raylib and winsock have some conflicts which can be solved by refactoring some of the methods the raylib header file
+On the client project raylib and winsock have some conflicts which can be solved by refactoring some of the methods the raylib header file (closewindow -> raylibclosewindow. drawtext-> raylibdrawtext.
+Rectangle -> raylibrectangle.

 # Run Guide